 If you’re thinking about traveling for spring break this year, you may be a little anxious, especially if this is your first time traveling since the start of the pandemic.
 Your travel experience might feel unfamiliar.
 Here’s how to spring break safely in the global “new normal.”

 This spring break safety tip is probably pretty obvious.
-It’s one of the most consistent recommendation for Covid safety.
+It’s one of the most consistent recommendations for COVID-19 safety.
 Still, it’s worth mentioning.
 Masks become less effective if they are not cleaned properly.

 If your masks become contaminated, extras can help keep both you and your fellow spring-breakers safe.
 Since you don’t want to underestimate how much hand sanitizer you and your friends need, it’s a good idea to pack a few extra bottles.